...

 The best practice is to also have a date with each action item.
 Your meeting minutes will be sent after the meeting to all participants.
 Also to those directly connected to the purpose of the meeting that may have not attended the meeting.
 Plan to have a meeting journal available for your meeting to make it easier to take proper meeting minutes.

-My experience as a business consultant for more than 3 decades has given me a wealth of knowledge in this area.
+My experience as a business consultant for over 3 decades has given me a wealth of knowledge in this area.
 Most companies do not conduct training on how to get the most out of business meetings and as a result, people feel that they are largely a waste of time.
 However, my experience has taught me that often this is where a company can truly catapult themselves ahead of their competition.

 After all, getting the most out of your company staff to increase your success in the marketplace is what it’s all about.
 My advice here on planning a meeting will provide you with the requirements to have a successful meeting.